 This newsworthiness means that viewers will want to consume and share the content.
 This emotion is found in any piece of viral content.

 “Leaving [surprise] out of your content is a huge mistake.”

 Learn from Failures

-There will be failures.
-Amanda cautions that you can’t consider ones that didn’t work as failures.
+There will be failures; however, Amanda cautions that you can’t consider pieces that didn’t work as failures.
 You need to analyze what happened.
 Sometimes there’s a creative issue, and sometimes you just get scooped.